plapier/css3-flashes/README.md

 ## Styles / Themes

 There are two default themes provided: DARK & LIGHT.
-Alternatively, a CUSTOM theme can be defined in _custom-theme.scss.
+Alternatively, a CUSTOM theme can be styled in _custom-theme.scss.
 See CUSTOM Theme below.

 ### DARK or LIGHT Theme